aishajhasan/IT1025Fall2020FullTerm/Lab2a/readme.md

 # Executive Summary
 Summarize this assignment and the goal of this lab

+The goal f this lab is to understand Hardware, Binary, and Hexadecimal

 # Hardware
 ## Hard Drives and Memory
 * What is the difference between latency and transfer rates in the performance of a hard drive?